indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is the difference between *thread* and *process*?
 (Threads (of the same process) run in a shared memory space, while processes run in separate memory spaces)
 * What is *false sharing*, *cache pollution*, *cache miss*, *thread affinity*, *speculative execution*?
 * What is *sequential consistency*?
 (The result of any execution is the same as if the operations of all the processors were executed in some sequential order, and the operations of each individual processor appear in this sequence in the order specified by its program).
+* What is *memory barrier*?
+(A memory barrier, also known as a membar, memory fence or fence instruction, is a type of barrier instruction that causes a CPU or compiler to enforce an ordering constraint on memory operations issued before and after the barrier instruction)

 ####[[⬆]](#toc) <a name='os'>Operating system:</a>
 * What is memory mapped file?